ProQR Announces Fourth Quarter and Full Year 2021 Operating and Financial Results

 About Usher Syndrome Type 2a and Non-Syndromic Retinitis Pigmentosa (nsRP)

 Usher syndrome is the leading cause of combined deafness and blindness.
 People with Usher syndrome type 2a are usually born with hearing loss and start to have progressive vision loss during adulthood.
 The vision loss can also occur without hearing loss in a disease called non-syndromic retinitis pigmentosa.
 Usher syndrome type 2a and non-syndromic retinitis pigmentosa can be caused by mutations in the USH2A gene.
 To date, there are no pharmaceutical treatments approved or in clinical development that treat the vision loss associated with mutations in USH2A.

-QR-421a is being evaluated in the Phase 1/2 Stellar trial and is a first-in-class investigational RNA therapy designed to address the underlying cause of vision loss in Usher syndrome type 2 and non-syndromic retinitis pigmentosa due to mutations in exon 13 of the USH2A gene.
+Ultevursen (formerly QR-421a) is a first-in-class investigational RNA therapy designed to address the underlying cause of vision loss in Usher syndrome type 2a and non-syndromic retinitis pigmentosa due to mutations in exon 13 of the USH2A gene.
 QR-421a is designed to restore functional usherin protein by using an exon skipping approach with the aim to stop or reverse vision loss in patients.
-QR-421a is intended to be administered through intravitreal injections in the eye and has been granted orphan drug designation in the US and the European Union and received fast-track and rare pediatric disease designations from the FDA.
+Ultevursen is intended to be administered through intravitreal injections in the eye and has been granted orphan drug designation in the US and the European Union and received fast-track and rare pediatric disease designations from the FDA.

 About Autosomal Dominant Retinitis Pigmentosa (adRP)